-For day traders, evaluating trading setups in real-time is a fast and almost subconscious process.
-Hence, day traders must focus on post-trade evaluation to improve their day trading performance.
+Evaluating trading setups in real-time is a fast and almost subconscious process for day traders.
+Hence, day traders must focus on post-trade evaluation to boost their day trading performance.
 This is the only way to identify broader patterns and trends in our trade data to improve our trading plan.

 However, day traders often neglect to evaluate their trades ex-post.
-Day traders tend to think that their job is over after the trading session closes.
+Many traders mistakenly think their job is over once the trading session ends.
 As a result, they overlook the critical day trading setup evaluation cycle.

-You must have your reasons for taking each trade.
-Having reasons is not enough.
-Write them down.
+Clearly, you must have your reasons for taking each trade.
+But having reasons is not enough.

 Pen down these reasons.

 However, do not let this record-keeping affect your trade execution.
-Quickly scribble your reasons for taking the trade, and refocus on the ongoing trade.
+Instead, quickly scribble your reasons for taking the trade and focus on the ongoing trade.

 You may have good reasons for making a losing trade or ridiculous reasons for entering a winning trade.

-In any case, for your day trading setup evaluation, you need to know the real impetus for taking each trade.
-Hence, you must record our reasons as soon as you decide to take a trade.
+In any case, for your day trading setup evaluation to be effective, you need to know your real impetus for taking each trade.
+Hence, you must record your reasons as soon as you decide to take a trade.

 Admit that it was a mistake, and work on your discipline to follow your trading plan.

 Need help with discipline?
-Take a look at The Disciplined Trader by Mark Douglas or our guide for building trading discipline.
+Check out The Disciplined Trader by Mark Douglas or our guide for building trading discipline.

-Think of why you took the rogue trade but DO NOT check it for price action nuances.
+Reflect on why you took the rogue trade but DO NOT analyze it for price action nuances.
 Because you did not adhere to a trading plan for that trade, it offers no value for improving the plan.

-For productive day trading setup evaluation, you must compare apples to apples.
+For a constructive day trading setup evaluation, you must compare apples to apples.

-If you planned to take 9/30 trades but ended up taking a trade based on a moving average channel, you have lost the basis for comparison.
+If you planned to take 9/30 trades but took a trade based on a moving average channel, you have lost the basis for comparison.

 Start comparing after you have picked out the apples.

-Do trades that bounced off pivot levels do better?
+- Do trades that bounce off pivot levels do better?

 However, avoid hasty conclusions based on a few recent trades.
-You always need a decent sample size before coming to any conclusion.
+Also, you need a decent sample size before coming to any conclusion.

 Complete The Day Trading Setup Evaluation Cycle

-For independent day traders, the ability to self-learn is essential.
-And the day trading setup evaluation cycle is the best self-learning process.
+For independent traders, the ability to self-learn is essential.
+And this day trading setup evaluation cycle offers a robust framework to do so.